 Shorter days, cooler nights, and changing colors means fall is here.
-And with the fall season, means ski season isn’t far away.
-We’re looking forward to the 22/23 winter ski season now more than ever.
-We sat down with meteorologist Chris Tomer to get a pulse on what we can expect this season.
+And with the fall season, ski season isn’t far away.
+Some ski areas have even seen their first snow of the season.
+We’re looking forward to the 2023/24 winter ski season now more than ever.